-In addition to the costs of facilities being financed with proceeds from sale of the Bonds, the Developer has financed the engineering and construction of certain other Internal (District) Facilities and Regional Facilities.
-After reimbursement from sale of the Bonds, the Developer will have expended approximately \$111,000 (as of May 13, 2022) for design, construction and acquisition of the District's share of Regional Facilities not yet reimbursed and \$5,036,000 (as of May 13, 2022) for District Facilities not yet reimbursed.
+The Developer has financed the engineering and construction of certain other Regional Facilities.
+The Developer has expended approximately \$164,500 (as of July 31, 2022) for design, construction and acquisition of the District's share of Regional Facilities not yet reimbursed and \$125,000 (as of July 31, 2022) for District Facilities not yet reimbursed.
 It is anticipated that proceeds from future issues of District bonds will be used, in part, to reimburse the Developer for the District's pro rata share of the costs of the Regional Facilities and all of the costs of the District Facilities and future costs of developing currently undeveloped land, to the extent allowed by the TCEQ.